Analysis: Six things to watch in the Seahawks’ first preseason game Thursday vs. the Denver Broncos

 6, The backup linebacker battle.

-The competition for final or two spot on the roster became a little more interesting with the revelation on Wednesday that starting strongside linebacker Mychal Kendrcks will be sentenced in federal court in Philadelphia on Sept.
-25 in connection with an insider trading charge a year ago.
+The competition for final or two spot on the roster became a little more interesting with the revelation on Wednesday that starting strongside linebacker Mychal Kendricks will be sentenced in federal court in Philadelphia on Sept.
+25 in connection with an insider-trading charge a year ago.

 Carroll has expressed confidence that Kendricks will be available this year.
-But the team may have to set its roster accounting for his possible absence following the third game of the year.
+But the team might have to set its roster accounting for his possible absence following the third game of the year.

 That could most directly impact last year’s preseason darling, Shaqueem Griffin, whose spot on the roster this year has not been considered secure due to the influx of others at the position such as Barton and Burr-Kirven.

 Griffin is being used at both weakside, where he played last year, and strongside linebacker, and could get a long look against Denver at strongside linebacker.
-Barton has also played some SLB in practice and even if he doesn’t play against Denver could get more reps there going forward.
+Barton has also played some SLB in practice and, even if he doesn’t play against Denver, could get more reps there going forward.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.